-This arrangement may actually cost you more in the long-term, but the benefits of an income-share arrangement is not in cost savings, but the significant risk reduction it provides.
+This arrangement may actually cost you more in the long-term, but the benefits of an income-share arrangement are not in cost savings, but the significant risk reduction it provides.
 Many income-share agreements have a level of income that has to be passed before it comes into play.
 If your income never crosses that line, then the company you established the arrangement with will not receive anything.

 Since it shifts a lot of the risk to the institution, the goal of you obtaining a great paying job and staying employed is in both of your interests.
-This is a glaring weakness for traditional college education where your post graduation employment has little impact on their ability to attract future students or their ability to receive future tuition payments.
+This is a glaring weakness for traditional college education where your post-graduation employment has little impact on their ability to attract future students or their ability to receive future tuition payments.

 Most employers provide this benefit and if you don’t see it available, ask for tuition reimbursement.
-This is actually something my wife and I both were able to leverage as we took a less traditional extended path to obtaining our bachelor’s degrees.
+This is actually something my wife and I both were able to leverage as we took a less traditional extended path to obtain our bachelor’s degrees.

 The biggest snag that can occur, is if your education is unable to be tied to your current job or potentially any job that you could obtain with your current employer.

 Another stipulation that sometimes is associated with these types of programs is whether or not you’d have to pay it back if you don’t serve a specific period of time after receiving the tuition reimbursement.
-Think about it this way though, “it’s free money towards a program you’d be attending anyways even if you had to pay back a portion or all of it.”
+Think about it this way though, “it’s free money towards a program you’d be attending anyway even if you had to pay back a portion or all of it.”

 No Strings Attached

-Alternatively, I’ve seen uncles and aunts be fortunate enough to not only cover their own childrens’ college expenses, but those of their niece and nephews.
+Alternatively, I’ve seen uncles and aunts be fortunate enough to not only cover their own children’s college expenses but those of their niece and nephews.

 Older family members might have a lot of assets available, without the need to use them immediately.
-In this scenario, they may be able to temporary loan funds to you at favorable rates or virtually interest free.
+In this scenario, they may be able to temporary loan funds to you at favorable rates or virtually interest-free.

 If you decide to go this route, it is best to put the details down in writing.
-No one wants to be in an uncomfortable agreement were the details are fuzzy and both sides are too scared to ask.
+No one wants to be in an uncomfortable agreement where the details are fuzzy and both sides are too scared to ask.

 Funding Lifestyle During a Career Change

 The biggest threat for you not making a successful career change is that you don’t have a long enough runway to see it all the way through.
-Whether it’s just a step back in income as you start from an entry level position or if you have to dive into a 6 month bootcamp with no income.
+Whether it’s just a step back in income as you start from an entry-level position or if you have to dive into a 6-month bootcamp with no income.
 You need to make sure you set yourself up for success.